hashicorp/terraform-provider-aws/website/docs/r/ec2_client_vpn_endpoint.html.markdown

 * `transport_protocol` - (Optional) The transport protocol to be used by the VPN session.
 Default value is `udp`.
 * `authentication_options` - (Required) Information about the authentication method to be used to authenticate clients.
 * `connection_log_options` - (Required) Information about the client connection logging options.
-* `route` - (Optional)  Information about routes to add to a Client VPN endpoint.
-Multiple definitions of this parameter can be supplied.
 * `tags` - (Optional) A mapping of tags to assign to the resource.